-So you’re comfortably on the seat of your couch, scrolling through your phone and you know that you should probably work out.
-January started with New Year’s resolutions and a fervor for fitness.
-Now the closest you are to working out is being fully enthralled in basketball brackets for March Madness.
+So you’re comfortably on the seat of your couch, scrolling through your phone knowing should be using that time to probably work out.
 Then you remind yourself that you had a good reason to stop: the working out thing was messing with your natural hair.
 It happens to me, too.
-If you have an inkling of desire to work out again (or keep working out), here are 5 tips to keep your natural hair fresh as you join #fitfam’s class of 2017.
+If you have an inkling of desire to work out again (or keep working out), here are 5 tips to keep your natural hair fresh while you get fit.

 The Problem: You like sleeker styles, and your workout frizzes your perimeter and edges